Defying Transphobia in Pakistan

 “The way I am today is not about society, it’s not a choice.
 The way I am, I am.
 I believe that God made me like this; no one else can make me like this.
 I am a Muslim and I really believe in Islam.
 I was born a Muslim and I will die as a Muslim.
 I feel proud of that.
 If anyone in the Muslim community considers me different from themselves, that’s not my burden, it’s theirs.
 They have to accept me the way I am – that’s it.
 For me, Islam is a very open religion.
 The Koran says that we have to love and respect each other; it’s all about humanity.”

 “I always pray that God will keep my spirit like this, keep myself being honest with all the people around me.
-Sometimes I do lose my courage because of situations like the one with my family, and the so-called stigma or discrimination against me.
+Sometimes I do lose my courage because of situations like the one with my family, and discrimination against me.
 But at the end of the day I say, ‘okay, fuck off ’, I know who I am and what I really want to do.
 If you accept yourself, you are something.
 If you don’t accept yourself, people will ruin your life, they will damage you, they will threaten you, they may try to kill you.
 So first you have to accept yourself and set your own boundaries and limits of what is acceptable to you.”

 Performing and dancing, especially Bollywood routines, has always been an outlet for Kami’s energy and determination.
 She was young when she started dancing at family functions.